E-Printer/Safeguarding-Project/README.md

 * Each contact should be visually distinguishable, using clear labels or icons (e.g., an envelope icon for email, a phone icon for phone numbers).
 * The section should provide clear, accessible styling (e.g., font size, colors) to ensure readability for all users, adhering to web accessibility guidelines (WCAG).
 * Optionally, the section may include office hours or availability for each contact person, if applicable.
-* The section should feature a title (e.g., "Important Contacts") to ensure users understand the purpose of the section at a glance.
+* The section should feature a title (e.g., "Contacts") to ensure users understand the purpose of the section at a glance.

 ### User Story 2:
 As a user I wish to be able to report an issue I am concerned about at home or within the CI community, anonymously.